-Manufacturing PMI in France averaged 49.80 points from 2011 until 2020, reaching an all time high of 58.80 points in December of 2017 and a record low of 31.50 points in April of 2020.
+Manufacturing PMI in France averaged 50.62 points from 2011 until 2022, reaching an all time high of 59.40 points in May of 2021 and a record low of 31.50 points in April of 2020.
 This page provides the latest reported value for - France Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-France Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Markit Economics
+France Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Manufacturing PMI in France is expected to be 47.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in France to stand at 54.00 in 12 months time.
-In the long-term, the France Manufacturing PMI is projected to trend around 52.90 points in 2021 and 54.00 points in 2022, according to our econometric models.
+In the long-term, the France Manufacturing PMI is projected to trend around 54.50 points in 2023 and 54.00 points in 2024, according to our econometric models.